4myc/trip-planner-frontend/README.md

 # TRIP PLANNER

 Trip Planner is a solution to make planning trips easier.
 The app allows a user to create trips and add a packing list and itinerary to each trip.
-The user can also view a list of trips, edit trip information, packing list items, and delete trips.
+The user can also view a list of trips, edit trip information and packing list items, and delete trips.

 ## INSTALLATION